 There are several steps companies can take to prevent cyberattacks.
 Here are the top five ways you can safeguard sensitive information and prepare your business against cyberthreats:

-1. Team Training — Every business should have a training program in place that educates employees at all levels of the company.
-Ensuring team members are aware of potential threats and how to prevent them will lessen the likelihood an attack will occur.
+- Team Training — Every business should have a training program in place that educates employees at all levels of the company.
+Ensuring team members are aware of potential threats and how to prevent them lessens the likelihood of a successful attack.
 Training should include the best way to handle attacks to reduce the risk of prolonged business interruptions.

 Cybersecurity Awareness Month reminds businesses to evaluate and update data protection policies and procedures.
 It’s also a good time to reference this year’s cyber liability insurance developments and trends to help avoid rate increases and coverage exclusions.
 If you’re looking to purchase cyber insurance, contact a risk advisor to review your policies and assess your current risk management strategy.
 BCH is here to help you keep your data secure and protect your bottom line when it matters.